 Here's another example using products instead of food:

 So what actually happens when you use a white bounce card?
 Light is reflected off the bounce card and onto the far side of your scene.
 This brightens the objects that are furthest from your light source and decreases shadows.

 For a more dramatic look, use a black bounce card instead.
 Rather than reflecting light and brightening the far side of your scene, a black bounce card absorbs the light that hits it and deepens the shadows.

-If you already own a dark Replica Surface like Slate or limited release Dark Tile and aren’t using it in your scene, they both make great black bounce cards.
+If you already own a dark Replica Surface like Slate and aren’t using it in your scene, they both make great black bounce cards.
 If not, grab a piece of black poster board or a black trifold from a craft store.

 In the photos below, the window is on the left and the bounce card is on the right.
 We didn’t change anything else here, by the way, just the color of the bounce card!
 You can see how the white bounce card brightens the right side of the bottle and the dark bounce card deepens the shadow.